eelcocramer/node-bluetooth-serial-port/README.md

 * data - the data string to be written.

 * Throws an exception when is called before a connection has been established.

+## LICENSE

+This module is available under a http://opensource.org/licenses/BSD-2-Clause[FreeBSD license], see also the https://raw.github.com/eelcocramer/node-bluetooth-serial-port/master/LICENSE[LICENSE file] for details.